Isaac Da Costa, ‘I realised that the prophecies were fullfilled’ (1798-1860)

-Isaac was a very talented man, who knew how to relate the developments in society, politics, church, science and art to Biblical fundamentals.
-He spoke ten languages and at only 23 years old, he had a degree in language and literature and law.
-He strongly influenced politics, acted counter to false doctrines and held, for decades, Bible studies every Sunday night.
-A number of which have been published.
+Isaac was a very talented man, who knew how to relate the developments in society, politics, church, science and art to Biblical fundamental teachings.
+He spoke ten languages and at just 23 years, had a degree in language, literature and law.
+He strongly influenced politics, countered false doctrines and for decades held Bible studies every Sunday night, a number of which have been published.

 His early years

 As a teenager, Isaac believed that Jesus was a light that rose from Israel to light the Gentiles.
 The history lessons in Latin school showed him that the books of Moses were historically authentic.
-This was a reason for him to believe in the Divine nature of the Old Testament.
-Later he started to see that the history of Israel could only be understood by looking at the chosen people as a nation of God.
+This was reason for him to believe in the divine origin of the Old Testament.
+Later he discovered that the history of Israel could only be understood by looking at the chosen people as a nation of God.

 The prophecies fulfilled

 When Isaac was 22 years old, he started to read the New Testament.
-This was a result from his contact with the greatest poet from his time, Bilderdijk.
-This man explained to him the promises that God gave to Abraham, Isaac and Jacob.
-He also showed him that a Christian has the same expectation as the Jews, namely that in God’s time the Messiah will rule as a King on the throne of David.
+This was a result from his contact with the greatest poet of his time, Bilderdijk.
+The poet explained to him the promises that God gave to Abraham, Isaac and Jacob.
+He also showed him that a Christian has the same expectation as the Jews, namely that in God’s time the Messiah will rule as King on the throne of David.

 Isaac da Costa, his wife Hannah Belmonte and his friend Abraham Capadose were baptized in 1822 in Leiden.